BrayhanPR1/Global-minimum-search-method-with-tunneling/README.md

   A parameter (ranging between 0 and 1) that determines the reduction in the sampling region’s size after each iteration.
 A balanced reduction is essential: too little reduction prevents convergence, whereas too much may not allow adequate search time.

 - **$\eta$:**
   A constant used in the tunneling function that influences the ability to escape local minima.
-Experimental results indicate that small variations (e.g., \(\eta = 1\) vs. \(\eta = 1.5\)) have a minor impact on the final outcome, maintaining both convergence speed and result quality.
+Experimental results indicate that small variations (e.g., $\eta = 1$ vs. $\eta = 1.5$) have a minor impact on the final outcome, maintaining both convergence speed and result quality.

 ---